Community Consultation for Lee Point Zoning

 Lee Point Area Plan development

-The Lee Point Area Plan was developed by the NT Government in 2014.
+The Lee Point Area Plan was developed by Defence Housing Australia (DHA) in 2014.

-The Australian Government (represented by Dept Housing Australia and assisted by Northern Planning Consultants) held discussions with the relevant NT Government planning department to prepare a draft Area Plan for Lee Point to facilitate development of the disused defence land at Lee Point.
+The Australian Government, represented by DHA and assisted by Northern Planning Consultants, held discussions with the relevant NT Government planning department to prepare a draft Area Plan for Lee Point to facilitate development of the disused defence land at Lee Point.
 A brief timeline of events is:

 • the NT News newspaper (along with other proposed planning scheme amendments)